jriveraaa/jriveraaa/README.md

 <details>
  <summary><h4>My Coding Journey</h4></summary>
  I've always been deeply passionate about technology since I was a kid, I started on my first year of college in 2022 when I got into CS at Universidad del Azuay, that's where I made my first program, a hello world program on C++, the next semesters my college started teaching us Java, that's when I started to deep dive into programming and how can I create tools that actually help me on a daily basis, after that on college course a teacher started talking about Python, I heard about it but never stuck with it, after that I started to built projects I truly believed and really enjoyed.
-After that I heard about Rust, its community and a lot of good stuff so I decided to learn more about it.
-I decided to give it a try and that is the present I am currently studying and making some small projects so I can improve with it while on my college I learned about SQL and specifically about MySQL and other technologies that are opening new perspectives for me about software developing and how I can improve with this.